-The online build manual content can only be accessed by Ultima chassis owners and deposit holders via secure online access.
+The online build manual content provides step by step build guidance instructions, it can only be accessed by Ultima chassis owners and deposit holders via secure online access.

-The Ultima Evolution Coupe and Ultima Evolution Convertible have been designed as road cars and as such have :-
+The Ultima supercar has been primarily designed as an immensely enjoyable and usable road car and as such has :-

 Ample suspension travel